Who can register?

 - 1. Your invitation with QR code

-- 2. Your valid medical certificate (if it has not been validated by the organization on your personal time to account or if it has not been uploaded online)
+- 2. Your valid medical certificate or FFA licence (if it has not been validated by the organization on your personal time to account or if it has not been uploaded online)

 - 3.A piece of ID (too bad if your photo isn't the most flattering!)

 The bib must be pinned to your chest throughout the race (using the pins provided, don't worry, you don't need to go to a haberdashery shop!).
 It mustn't be covered or modified.
 Anyone not wearing the bib will be disqualified from the race.
 Yes, it's tough but that's how it is.

 Where and when do I pick up my race bib?